What Is On-Page SEO? How to Do On-Page Optimization in 2025

 Always include an alt tag for your multimedia content.
 Besides Google, your alt tags also help users who can’t see or interact with your content.
 Using alt tags makes your content accessible to everyone browsing your site.

-6. Keywords: Use your keywords strategically
+6. Use your keywords strategically

 Each page on your site should include text content that discusses the page’s topic.
+More important, optimize your page to match the search intent behind the keywords.

 Research and compile keywords for each page on your site.
 Keyword research tools like KeywordsFX and Keywordtool.io can help you understand the keywords people research related to your products and services.